open-telemetry/opentelemetry-js/experimental/packages/sdk-logs/README.md

 ## Config

-Logs configuration is a merge of user supplied configuration with both the default configuration as specified in [config.ts](./src/config.ts)
+Logs configuration is a merge of both the user supplied configuration and the default configuration as specified in [config.ts](./src/config.ts)

 ## Example